smatechnologies/ibm-i-agent-docs/docs/message-management/operations.md

 3. From a command entry line (or the CMD parameter of a SBMJOB command), type the LSAM command **STRMSGMNG**.
 F4=Prompt may be used to view the optional start mode parameter.
 Refer to [Starting Message Management: Cold vs. Warm](../message-management/operations.md#starting-message-management-cold-vs-warm) and [Maintain Message Management Parameters](../message-management/screens.md#message-management-parameters) for more information about the start mode.
 4. The result of starting message management is that job TRPMSG is submitted to the LSAM subsystem configured in the LSAM Parameters.
 Confirm that message management is active by using the Check function, as follows.
 5. Enter the command **TRPMSGSTS** to view a window that reports the server status.
-6. When submitting a job (SBMJOB) to run command STRMSGMNG, the LSAM library list must be in effect for the job to use the STRMSGMNG command.
+6. When submitting a job (SBMJOB) to run command STRMSGMNG, or attempting to use the STRMSGMNG command from another job in the IBM i partition, the LSAM library list must be in effect for the job to use the STRMSGMNG command.
 Either specify a job description such as SMALSAJ00 that uses this library list, or specify **INLLIBL(\*CURRENT)** to pass the current job's library list to the submitted job.
+    - The STRMSGMNG command can also be executed by the LSAM's wrapper command **LSAMCMD** which temporarily adds the LSAM library list to the current job, based on the name provided in the ENV( ) parameter value.
 7. The TRPMSGSTS command will not report that the server is active until the submitted job completes normally.

 ## End Message Management (ENDMSGMNG)